duoyw/Eraser/README.md

 # Eraser
-Code on paper: Eraser: Eliminating Performance Regression on Learned Query Optimizer We will share the code in the near future
+Code on paper: Eraser: Eliminating Performance Regression on Learned Query Optimizer

+We will share the code in the near future.